Nikon F2: Special F2 Versions

 As the name implies, the F2 Data had a primitive data back.
 It used a tiny internal flash unit to imprint the time, date or sequential number on the film.
 This data back recorded the time by imprinting a tiny picture of a slightly less tiny Seiko made analogue clock onto the film.
 It also had a special insert plate that the photographer could write on and have this note imprinted on the film.
 There were two versions of the F2 Data: one with the MF-10 camera back for standard 35 mm film cartridges and one with the MF-11 250 frame bulk film back.
 The F2 Data also came packaged with an MD-2 motor drive and your choice of DE-1, DP-11 or DP-12 head plus a special Type S focusing screen that marked the left-side data imprint area.
 F2 Data bodies carry the numbers '77' in front of the serial number.
 Approximately 5,000 units were produced.

 Finally there was the F2A Anniversary model.
 This was marketed as a collector's item of 4,000 specially numbered bodies intended to commemorate the 25th anniversary of Nikon cameras in the USA.
 A plate was glued to the front of the camera below the shutter release noting, "25th Anniversary" (which has fallen off many bodies) and came in a special silver-colored box.
 The F2A Anniversary was not authorized by Nikon; it was the creation of the American importer, Ehrenreich Photo-Optical Industries (EPOI).

 Current status

 Because of the F2's durability, and the large amount of units manufactured, (816,000 units) and because film SLRs have been largely replaced with digital equivalents in many markets, the F2 is still relatively common today and is available on the used market for low prices—US$200–400 depending on the head.
 However, these may be well worn examples used by professional photographers and are generally in mediocre condition.

 The Nikon F2 is also collectable.
 If a pristine F2 body and head with date-compatible serial numbers is found, it will carry collector's items price tags.
 The black body version of the F2AS model, in near new condition, can exceed $1,100 at auction.

-The F2 has become a popular “affordable” alternative to similarly regarded cameras from the same era, such as the Leica M series cameras.
-Several modern photographers, such as YouTuber Christopher Sturm (The Photo Dept.) has highlighted the F2’s rugged durability and reliability as a true counterpoint to the extremely popular Leica M6.